2016 Manila local elections: Vice mayor

 Three-term incumbent Francisco "Isko Moreno" Domagoso, who was re-elected with 63% of the vote in 2013, was term-limited and barred from running again for this post this election.
 His party's nominee was Maria Sheilah "Honey" Lacuna-Pangan.
 Facing her were three-term representatives Benjamin Asilo of the 1st district and Trisha Bonoan-David of the 4th district.
 Incumbent 5th District councilor and former 2007 mayoral candidate Ali Atienza also ran for the seat.

 District representatives

 1st district

 The 1st district is composed of the western part of Tondo.
-Three-term Liberal Party incumbent Benjamin "Atong" Asilo, who was re-elected with 64% of the vote in 2013, was term-limited and instead ran for vice mayor; his brother, incumbent councilor Roberto Asilo, was his party's nominee.
+Three-term Liberal incumbent Benjamin "Atong" Asilo, who was re-elected with 64% of the vote in 2013, was term-limited and instead ran for vice mayor; his brother, incumbent councilor Roberto Asilo, was his party's nominee.

-Also running for this district were incumbent three-term councilors Ian "Banzai" Nieva and Ernesto Dionisio, Jr as well as Manuel "Manny" Lopez.
+Also running for this district were incumbent three-term councilors Ian "Banzai" Nieva and Ernesto Dionisio Jr. as well as Manuel "Manny" Lopez.
 Nieva is the son of the late Ernesto "Banzai" Nieva, who represented this district from 1998 to 2007, while Lopez is the son of former Manila mayor Mel Lopez.